srsran/srsRAN_4G/README.md

 ### srsUE

-On machine 2, after having follewed the installation instructions like above, change back to the source directory and copy the srsUE example configuration:
+On machine 2, after having following the installation instructions above, change back to the source directory and copy the srsUE example configuration:
 ```
 cd ..